GAIA-X4PLC-AAD/ontology-management-base/README.md

       }
   ```
   This is obviously not conform since the mandatory files `url` and `type` of `LinkShape` are missing.
 This [bug](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-frontend/-/issues/41) will be fixed in the future.

+* If there are nested "external" shapes, e.g. `Range2DShape`, you should check whether it has been correctly attached into the correct structure in the instance file and is not duplicated.
+If it is duplicated, you should remove the duplicated part.
+This [issue](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-api/-/issues/25) leads to problems in the proof validation.

 > Feel free to contribute to the wizard to fix this or other issues in the gitlab repositories [backend](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-api) or [frontend](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-frontend).